MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-common-data-model.md

 1. Select **Connect to a Common Data Model folder**, enter a **Name** for the data source, and select **Next**.
 Follow the below guidelines to name a data source
    - Start with a letter.
-   - User letters and numbers only.
-Special characters like !$% etc. are not allowed.
+   - Use letters and numbers only.
+Special characters and spaces are not allowed.
-   - Don’t use more than 64 characters.
+   - Use between 3 and 64 characters.
-   - Spaces aren’t allowed.
-   - Include atleast one letter.
-   - Atleast 3 characters are needed.

 1. You can choose between using a resource-based option and a subscription-based option for authentication.
 For more information, see [Connect audience insights to an Azure Data Lake Storage Gen2 account with an Azure service principal](connect-service-principal.md).
 Enter the **Container** information and select **Next**.
    > [!div class="mx-imgBorder"]